 The Halo Distortion/Sustainer is a recreation of the Electro-Harmonix Big Muff Pi, first released in 1969.
 Originally marketed as a “harmonic distortion sustain”, it has been lumped together with fuzz effects, although it’s a very different animal than classic fuzz effects like a Fuzz Face or a Tone Bender.

-The Big Muff is something of a “rite of passage” for pedalbuilders.
-It’s a pretty easy build and there aren’t a lot of things that can be messed up.
-There’s no biasing or gain sorting, and no rare or specialized parts are needed.
-It’s endlessly tweakable, with dozens of different variants (some of which sound very different) that are just a matter of substituting a few parts.
+The Big Muff is a pretty easy build and there aren’t a lot of things that can be messed up.
+There’s no biasing or gain sorting for the transistors, and no rare or specialized parts.
+It’s endlessly tweakable, with dozens of different variants that can be replicated by substituting a few parts.
+For this reason, it’s become a very popular DIY build—something of a rite of passage for those getting into the hobby.
+It’s also a great way to experiment and learn how simple audio circuits work, because almost any part substitution will have some sort of audible effect.